 These individuals often take 5% commissions from the screenwriter’s deal as they handle the legal aspects of any contract.
 They are independent of agents and managers in that respect and do not take part in the pitching or representation of the screenwriter beyond or before the contract stage.

-A movie whose release itself is considered a major event, such as an anticipated sequel or a big budget movie with major stars generating considerable attention and state-of-the-art special effects.
+A movie whose release itself is considered a significant event, such as an anticipated sequel or a big-budget movie with major stars generating considerable attention and state-of-the-art special effects.

 Jaws is widely considered as the first event film.
 Star Wars and its sequels would soon follow.
 Hollywood studios thrive on event movies.
 They often, but not always, consist of sequels or comic book adaptations these days, or movies that are directed by or star major talent.